daftintrovert/LLVM-Passes/InstructionIR/Read.md

     In llvm-project-llvmorg-12.0.0/llvm/lib/Transforms/Assignment3 we create a new file "CMakeLists.txt" to set up build script for compiling the new pass.

 STEP 5:
     In llvm-project-llvmorg-12.0.0/llvm/lib/Transforms/Assignment3 we create a new file for the C++ code for the pass.
-In this case, the name of the C++ file is "InstrumentIR.cpp".
+In this case, the name of the C++ file is "InstrumentIR.cpp"

 STEP 6:
     In llvm-project-llvmorg-12.0.0/build recompile using "make" command